pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 # Pulumi API Gateway Components

 Pulumi's API for simplifying working with [API Gateway](https://aws.amazon.com/api-gateway/).
-The API currently provides ways to define a route that accepts and forwards traffic to a specified destination.
+The API currently provides ways to define routes that accepts and forwards traffic to a specified destination.
+A route is a publicly accessible URI that supports the defined HTTP methods and responds according to the route definition.
+The

 ## Defining an Endpoint

-To define an endpoint you will either need to specify the routes or a swagger string.
+To define an endpoint you will either need to specify a route.
 You can also define the stage name (else it will default to "stage").
 A `stage` is an addressable instance of the Rest API.

 ### Routes

-The destination is determined by the route, which can be an Event Handler Route, a Static Route, an Integration Route or a Raw Data Route.
+The destination is determined by the route, which can be an [Event Handler Route](#Event-Handler-Route), a [Static Route](#Static-Route), an [Integration Route](#Integration-Route) or a [Raw Data Route](#Raw-Data-Route).

 #### Event Handler Route

 An Event Handler Route is a route that will map to a [Lambda](https://aws.amazon.com/lambda/).
-You will need to specify the path, method and the lambda.
-Pulumi allows you to define the lambda inline with your Pulumi code & provisions that appropriate permissions.
+You will need to specify the path, method and the Lambda.
+Pulumi allows you to define the Lambda inline with your application code and provisions the appropriate permissions on your behalf so that API Gateway can communicate with your Lambda.

 ```ts
 import * as aws from "@pulumi/aws";